 Motion for Attorneys’ Fees.
 When the Court deems a patent case to be “exceptional,” the court may award reasonable attorney fees to the prevailing party.
 An exceptional case “is simply one that stands out from others with respect to the substantive strength of a party’s litigating position (considering both the governing law and the facts of the case) or the unreasonable manner in which the case was litigated.”
 A prevailing party typically also requests costs, which are generally available under Federal Rule of Civil Procedure 54(d).
 A motion for attorney fees must be filed no later than 14 days after entry of final judgment pursuant to Federal Rule of Civil Procedure 54(d)(2); notably, a judgment is generally not final until merits-based post-trial motions are resolved.
 The Federal Circuit reviews a district court’s attorney fees determination for abuse of discretion.

 Motion to Stay.Finally, a defendant who has lost at trial should be sure to take action pursuant to Federal Rule of Civil Procedure 62 in order to prevent the execution of judgment until after appeal.
 In particular, the defendant may obtain a stay of proceedings to enforce the judgment by providing a bond or other security.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Alana Mannigé is a Litigation Associate whose practice focuses on patent, trademark, and trade secret litigation and spans a variety of industries.
-Ms. Mannigé has experience with many stages of litigation, including drafting both district court and appellate briefs, taking and...
+Alana Mannigé is an associate whose practice focuses on patent, trademark, and trade secret litigation and spans a variety of industries.
+Ms. Mannigé has experience with many stages of litigation, including drafting both U.S. district court and appellate briefs, taking and defending...